NadineeSCH/SkillSwap/README.md

 Despite not being connected to real user data yet, this prototype simulates the **entire user flow** from discovery to engagement:

-- We can observe **interest and intent** based on user interactions.
+- We can observe **interest and intent** based on simulated user interactions.
 - It enables early feedback and iteration **without a full backend**.
 - Demonstrates feasibility of core matching logic and UX structure.